 The nature of kungfu training is that you have to pay much attention to agility and mind, besides energy, whereas agility and mind may not be as demanding to a chi kung practitioner.
 Generally speaking, if he is healthy and has vitality for work and play, a chi kung practitioner would have fulfilled his basic chi kung aspirations.
 He normally does not have to worry whether a samurai sword is coming down fast on him from behind.
 But it is not so for a kungfu exponent.
 He must have the sharpness of mind to sense it from behind, even though he may not see it, and he must be agile enough to jump out of the sword's path.

 Regarding your comment that one would also do himself a great disservice if he is to substitute difficult external training with chi cultivation, it is actually the reserve.
-You will read about my explanation on “water-buffalo training” and “smart training” in the January Part 3 issue.
+You will read about my explanation on “water-buffalo training” and “smart training” Questions and Answers 3 and 4 in the January Part 3 issue.